statamic/v2-docs/content/collections/docs/assets.md

 ## Image Manipulation {#image-manipulation}

 Image assets may be manipulated in a number of ways.
-You can alter size, color, quality, sharpness, and so o.
+You can alter size, color, quality, sharpness, and so on.
 We use [Glide](http://glide.thephpleague.com/) to power our image transformations.

 Statamic provides a URL-based manipulation API through Glide.
 Everything runs through a manipulation route, which by default is `/img`.
 In other words, all images that start with `/img/*` will be manipulated.